nixworks/public/news/2011/04/1/README.md

 ##### FIFA
 ### [FIFA suspends Bosnia and Herzegovina from international football after its failure to drop a rotating presidential system between a Muslim, a Serb and a Croat, which is similar to the country's complex political system. ](/news/2011/04/1/fifa-suspends-bosnia-and-herzegovina-from-international-football-after-its-failure-to-drop-a-rotating-presidential-system-between-a-muslim.md)
-_Context: Bosnian Serb, Bosnia and Herzegovina, FIFA, Croat, Bosniaks_
+_Context: Bosnia and Herzegovina, Croat, FIFA, Bosniaks, Bosnian Serb_

 ## [Previous Day...](/news/2011/03/31/index.md)